Zakerxa/Vue-Multi-Image-Upload/README.md

 :max="limitNumber"
 ```

-**4.We can also limit the images size & format.**
+**4.We can also limit the images size & type.**
 ```
-:image-size="imageSize" :image-format="formatType"
+:image-size="imageSize" :accept="imageType"

 this.imageSize = 2e6; // 2MB
 ImageSize only allow 2MB else We will show alert msg to user.

-this.formatType = ['image/jpeg', 'image/png', 'image/gif'];
+this.imageType = ['image/jpeg', 'image/png', 'image/gif'];
-FormatType should be inside an array
+imageType should be inside an array
 ```

 **5.And, There is one options.Options can change the message inputBox.**